 I’m a little reluctant to recommend this one as it’s such a good destination for families, which is what you soon will be!
 But if you want to go swimming with manatees, soak up world class Dali art and great (safe) food while still being able to scrunch your toes in the sand then try Florida’s Gulf Coast.
 It has some of the most beautiful beaches in the world.

 Hot but with air conditioning, excellent medical facilities and no reported zika, several spots in the Arabian Peninsula make ideal babymoon spots.
 Plus, alcohol is limited so you won’t feel as though you’re missing out.
-Most of these places are also good beach destinations if that’s all you want to do.
+Most of these places are also good beach destinations if that’s all you want to do (no judging here!)

 I love this beautiful, friendly, calm country in the Middle East and in fact I did travel there when pregnant.
 Relax in beautiful luxury at the Chedi Muscat (with one of the world’s best spas) or journey through this land of gleaming mosques, orchards, desert sands and pristine beaches.
 It is hot here, though, which is a drawback when pregnant.

 One of the seven United Arab Emirates, Ras al Khaimah is easily reached from Dubai and has a range of beautiful luxury hotels that mix culture in with the local landscape.
 Unlike Dubai, it’s not a party place and doesn’t particularly attract families.
 If you want to stay active, seek out hiking routes in Jebel Jais.

 Another one of the United Arab Emirates, Sharjah is a dry state (no alcohol) so it is the perfect destination for pregnancy as you won’t feel that you’re missing out!

 Sharjah city combines modern art installations and butterfly houses with traditional souks and beautiful museums on Islamic culture and aviation.
 It’s a very short drive from Dubai and a short drive to the deep-red dunes.